giiiiid/Django-Web-Projects/README.md

 # Django-Projects
-Implemented the backend on free website templates using the Django framework.
-The payment and mailing system are still under construction
+Implemented the backend on free website templates using the Django framework including the payment and mailing system.